Skip to main content

 What can I do?

-You can choose to spend a year working in a graduate-level role as part of your degree.
-You’ll apply your scientific knowledge to commercial problems, further develop your teamwork and communication skills, and get a taste of the freedom of a young professional.
-There’s no better way to prepare yourself for life after study.
+You can choose to spend 12 months working in a technology-based business as part of your degree.
+You’ll apply your scientific knowledge to commercial problems, further develop your teamwork and communication skills, and build work experience as a scientist or technologist.
+There’s no better way to prepare yourself for life after study, earn some money and build your confidence in the world of work.

 How do I do it?